mariorod98/ObsidianVault/Other files/Interview questions.md

 ### Why do you like AI programming?

-### What inspired you to pursue a career in videogame programming?
+### What inspired you to pursue a career in videogames programming?

 ### How would you describe your approach to problem-solving?